prachisarode95/FME-Learning-Journey/FME_Form_Basic/Advanced_Reading_Writing/Advanced_Reading_Writing.md

 ## 📁 Files in This Repo

-- `advanced_read_write.fmw`: Final workspace
+- `exercise-set-reader-and-writer-parameters-complete.fmw`: Final workspace
-- `screenshots/`: Key screenshots of each stage
+- `Design Workspaces for Advanced Reading and Writing.PNG`: Key screenshot of each stage
-- `outputs/`: Sample GML and Excel output files
+- `CommunityMap.gdb.zip`: Dataset files
-- `notes.md`: My summary notes and key takeaways from the exercise
+- `Advanced_Reading_Writing.md`: My summary notes and key takeaways from the exercise

 ---